anandrav/abra/book/src/language_reference/builtin_types.md

 ### void

 Represents nothing and only has one value -- `()`.
-This is useful as a return type for functions that don't return anything.
+This is useful as a return type for functions that donT return anything.
 This is sometimes referred to as the "unit type" in other languages because it has a single value.

 ### never